nayowl/Election_analysis/README.md

 From the result above it can be summarized that:
 - There were 369,711 votes cast in the election

-  Total votes variable is set to 0, then read  each row in the csv file to determine the total.
+  To calculate total votes, first, the total votes variable will be set to 0 and then read  each row in the csv file to determine the total.
   ```
   # Initialize a total vote counter.
   total_votes = 0